owaski/WACO/docs/README.md

 ### WACO works without pre-trained speech encoder

 Another interesting finding is that WACO does not require a well-pretrained speech encoder such as wav2vec 2.0[3] to work.
 We ablate the pre-training of speech encoder and the results are shown below.
-WACO's result is nearly unaffected ($\pm0.2$ at most), while the performance of cascade ST (a typical ST method used in low-resource setting) drops significantly without speech pre-training.
+WACO's result is nearly unaffected (\(\pm0.2\) at most), while the performance of cascade ST (a typical ST method used in low-resource setting) drops significantly without speech pre-training.

 <div style="text-align: center;">
     <figure>
         <img src="figures/exp-w2v2.png" width="50%" />
     <figure>
 </div>

+## Case Study: Word-level alignment works better than sentence-level alignment

+We also conducted a case study to show that word-level alignment works better than sentence-level alignment.